infotroph/efrhizo/ReadMe.md

 * To calculate differences between parameters from different sampling days, `scripts/plot_chaindiffs.R` loads up the full MC chains from all fitted models at once and computes quantiles on the elementwise differences between days for each parameter of interest.
 Be wary of this script for two reasons:
 	- It manipulates all the samples at once, so each calculation involves ~2M datapoints, and I wrote it with zero thought about efficiency.
 The current version is slow and memory-hungry.
 	- It is tightly coupled to the exact structure and naming conventions of the models saved by `mctd_foursurf.R` and will probably break if they change.
 TODO: fix this, possibly in a way that involves using the Bayesplot package.
-* Be sure to use Stan >= 2.11 -- Stan 2.9 and earlier didn't support the '=' assignment syntax, and 2.10 contained a nasty sampler bug.
+* Be sure to use Stan >= 2.14: the model uses syntax that was not available before 2.13 (specifically vectorized calls to `log_inv_logit`), and 2.13 was affected by a [subtle sampler bug](https://github.com/stan-dev/stan/issues/2178) that is fixed in 2.14.

-I have run mctd_foursurf successfully using Stan 2.11 and 2.12.1 on OS X 10.11.6, and  using Stan 2.11 on Amazon Linux AMI release 2016.03, but have not tested it in Windows.
+I have run `mctd_foursurf` successfully on OS X 10.11.6 and Amazon Linux AMI release 2016.03, but have not tested it in Windows.
 The other models appear to run well on my machine, but I haven't tested them cross-platform and I have not validated their output carefully.
 Consider them work in progress!

 Questions?
 Chris Black